appwrite/appwrite/docs/tutorials/add-runtime.md

 $ git clone COPIED_URL
 ```

 > To fork a repository, you will need a basic understanding of CLI and git-cli binaries installed.
-If you are a beginner, we recommend you to use `Github Desktop`.
+If you are a beginner, we recommend you to use `GitHub Desktop`.
 It is a clean and simple visual Git client.

 Finally, you will need to create a `feat-XXX-YYY-runtime` branch based on the `refactor` branch and switch to it.
 The `XXX` should represent the issue ID and `YYY` the runtime name.